CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 ## Lab scenario

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You must learn how to connect log data from the many data sources in your organization.
-The next source of data is Linux virtual machines using the Common Event Formatting (CEF) via Legacy Agent and Syslog connectors.
+The next source of data is Linux virtual machines using the Common Event Formatting (CEF) via Legacy Agent and Microsoft Sysmon For Linux connectors.

 >**Important:** There are steps within the next Tasks that are done in different virtual machines.
 Look for the Virtual Machine name references.